tylertitsworth/5th-age-srd/Classes/Cleric.md

 _Special:_ While this spell is active, your head is crowned by a corona of scintillating light that spins and spits tiny beams of illumination.
 This pretty much makes it impossible for you to hide, though an invisibility spell might work, with difficulty.

-**Effect:** You gain an initiative bonus equal to your Wisdom modifier, and +1d6 holy damage to the first close-range or melee attack you hit with in battle.
+**Effect:** You gain an initiative bonus equal to your Wisdom modifier, and +1d6 radiant damage to the first close-range or melee attack you hit with in battle.
 Hitting dispels the corona.

 | Higher Level | Effect |
 | --- | --- |